Digidinc/Mydiv/services/README.md

 - Error responses should follow the standardized format
 - Authentication should be handled through the API Gateway
 - Services should use the circuit breaker pattern for external dependencies
+- Redis should be used for caching where appropriate

 ## Service Launch Checklist